FAIRiCUBE/uc3-drosophola-genetics/README.md

 1. What is the species composition of <em>Drosophila</em> communities in urban environments?<br>
 2. What are the key environmental factors that determine the distribution of flies in the City of Vienna?<br>
 3. How does the genetic diversity of urban <em>D. melanogaster</em> populations compare with that of populations from rural regions?<br>
-4. Can citizen science provide reliable data on the diversity and ecology of Drosophila in urban environments?<br>
+4. Can citizen science provide reliable data on the diversity and ecology of <em>Drosophila</em> in urban environments?<br>
 5. How does participation in such a project influence public awareness and interest in biodiversity and scientific research?<br>

 Research Questions On European <em>Drosophila</em>